The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Auxiliary Result: Dirichlet Prior Concentration

 The following lemma is a slight modification of Theorem 2.1 of \citet{yang2014minimax}.
-We provide its complete proof to make the result self-sufficient.
+We provide the complete proof for a self-contained result.
 Similar results are also available in the literature (e.g., Lemma G.13 of \citet{ghosal2017fundamentals}).